 If glamping is something you want to try, there are several options to consider.
 For example, you can choose an all-inclusive glamping getaway.
 If you go the all-inclusive route, you may find it’s expensive; however, having a professional plan all the details of the trip reduces the stress on you.
 There are numerous resorts and purveyors of glamping experiences.
 Glamping resorts tend to be more of closed-in experiences closer to staying at a hotel in nature, whereas expedition outfitters tend to take inspiration from resorts and take that into private backcountry surroundings.

 Another option is to book a glamping rental.
 You can think of this as a rental service for yurts, but you can find other options, too, such as tiny houses, trailers, and tents.
 Chances are there are more glamping options in your area than you realize.
 Indeed, simply booking a yurt close to a National Park or natural beauty is sort of a hybrid between full-scale galmping and DIY glamping.
 Your Yurt and experience is basically what you make it.

 You can also become a DIY glamper.
 This means that you take the entire experience into your own hands and take steps to elevate and glam-up your camping excursion.
 This may take some careful planning, but it will be worth it in the long run.
 Fancy tent?
 Cheffy meals?
 Trailer-towed backcountry hot tub?
 The choices are yours!

 Are You Ready to Go Glamping?

-Guided Glamping Excursions
+Guided Glamping Expeditions

 Hiking and exploring our National Parks or any beautiful landscape is a special experience.
-Although it is possible to see these places yourself, hiring a guiding outfitter is a great idea.
+Although it is possible to see these places yourself, hiring a guide outfitter is a great idea.
 For instance, guiding services provide logistical support, and plan everything for your best possible trip.
 They provide a great safety net on the trail, and are trained in backcountry medicine.
 Above all, they provide a depth of knowledge of the region that turns a walk into a true adventure.